 January 14th History

 1794 – Elizabeth Hog Bennett became the first woman in the US to successfully give birth to a child by a Cesarean section.
-Her husband, Dr. Jesse Bennett performed the operation.
+Her husband, Dr. Jesse Bennett operated.

 1878 – U.S. Supreme Court rules that race separation on trains is unconstitutional

 1914 – Henry Ford opened his assembly-line Model-T factory

 1954 – NY Yankee Joe DiMaggio married actress Marilyn Monroe.

 1954 – The Hudson Motor Car Company merged with Nash-Kelvinator Corporation forming the American Motors Corporation.

 1967 – The Summer of Love took place, starting at San Francisco’s ‘The Human Be-In.’